erincastellano/hello-world/README.md

 # hello-world
-my name is erin. i am completely new to this.
+my name is erin.
+i am completely new to this. i am nervous but excited to start this project.